ROMs

 ROM files

 To showcase the benefits of using ROMs, create two files, each containing a Python function that the base image will load and execute.
+Create a separate directory for each of the ROMs:

 Wait a few seconds for propagation and check that the ROMs are present: